Health & Nutrition6 min read

 How to reduce holiday stress:

 • Provide a quiet retreat.
-Set up a room or crate away from the activity where your dog can go when things get overwhelming.
-Add familiar bedding, a chew toy, and consider playing soft music or white noise.
+Set up a room or crate away from the noise.
+Add familiar bedding and a chew toy.
+I play white noise for Benny when I host large dinners.

 • Brief guests on the rules.
-Ask visitors not to feed your dog from the table, not to approach the dog if they are in their retreat space, and to let the dog approach them on their own terms.
+Ask visitors not to feed your dog from the table.
+Tell them to leave the dog alone in their safe space.
+Let the dog approach them on their own terms.

 • Exercise before events.
-A well-exercised dog handles stress better.
-Get a good walk or play session in before guests arrive.
+A tired dog handles stress better.
+I take Maple for a long run before anyone comes over.

 • Consider calming aids.
-For dogs with significant anxiety, talk to your vet about options like the Thundershirt, Adaptil pheromone diffusers, or prescription anti-anxiety medication for particularly stressful events.
+Talk to your vet about options like the Thundershirt, Adaptil pheromone diffusers, or prescription meds.
+(I saw a noticeable drop in Benny's panting after two weeks of using a Thundershirt, but severe panic needs medication).

 Fireworks and New Year's Eve

-Fireworks are one of the most common causes of noise phobia in dogs.
-New Year's Eve fireworks can cause panic, escape attempts, and injuries.
+Fireworks are a massive trigger for noise phobia.
+New Year's Eve fireworks cause panic, escape attempts, and injuries.

 Preparing for fireworks:

-• Bring your dog inside well before fireworks start.
-Do not leave them in the yard.
+• Bring your dog inside well before they start.
+Don't leave them in the yard.

-• Close windows, curtains, and blinds to muffle sound and block light flashes.
+• Close windows, curtains, and blinds to muffle sound and block flashes.

-• Turn on the TV, music, or a white noise machine to create competing background noise.
+• Turn on the TV or a white noise machine to drown out the booms.

 • Create a safe space.
-Many dogs feel safest in an interior room, a closet, or their crate (if they are crate-trained and the crate is their safe space).
+Many dogs feel safest in an interior room, a closet, or their crate (if they're already crate-trained).

 • Stay calm yourself.
 Dogs pick up on our anxiety.
-Act normal, and avoid making a fuss over the noise.
+Act normal, and don't make a big deal out of the noise.

-• Update ID tags and microchip information.
-More dogs go missing on New Year's Eve and the Fourth of July than any other days of the year.
-If your dog escapes, current identification dramatically increases the chances of a reunion.
+• Update ID tags and microchips.
+More dogs go missing on New Year's Eve and the Fourth of July than any other days.
+If your dog gets out, current ID is their ticket home.

-• Talk to your vet in advance if your dog has severe noise phobia.
-Prescription medications like trazodone or sileo can be very effective when given proactively, but they need to be prescribed and dosed ahead of time.
+• Talk to your vet in advance.
+If your dog has severe noise phobia, most vets I know recommend prescription medications like trazodone or Sileo.
+They're highly effective, but you need to get them prescribed weeks ahead of time.

 Holiday Travel With Your Dog

-• Update vaccinations and obtain health certificates if crossing state lines or boarding your dog
+• Update vaccinations and get health certificates if you're crossing state lines or boarding.

-• Bring familiar items -- their bed, a favorite toy, their regular food -- to reduce stress in an unfamiliar environment
+• Bring familiar items.
+Their bed, a favorite toy, and their regular food help reduce stress in a new place.

-• Secure your dog in the car with a crash-tested harness or a secured crate
+• Secure your dog in the car with a crash-tested harness or a tied-down crate.
+(I test gear constantly, and I currently use a Ruffwear crash harness for Maple.
+Six months in, it holds up beautifully).

-• Never leave your dog unattended in a car in cold weather -- hypothermia is as dangerous as heatstroke
+• Never leave your dog unattended in a car in cold weather.
+Hypothermia is just as dangerous as heatstroke.

 Enjoy the Season Safely